7.1. Modern Models and Training

 The PPO examples show that TorchLean is not limited to supervised losses:

-The GridWorld demo is written in Lean and has proof hooks.
+The GridWorld example is written in Lean and has proof hooks.
 The Gymnasium examples cross a Python environment boundary and therefore use a runtime contract to check observations, actions, rewards, and termination flags before they enter the learner.

 For RL, the useful TorchLean idea is not "PPO exists."
 It is that an episode can be treated as data: observations, actions, rewards, done flags, log probabilities, and value estimates are explicit records that can be replayed, logged, checked, and visualized.